jlohunecke/CosinorAge/README.md

 Below, you will find a detailed description of each supported data source and its corresponding DataHandler.

+> ⚠️ **DISCLAIMER**: Not all data files can be made publicly available in this repository due to privacy regulations governing personal health data.
+Some datasets (such as UK Biobank data) require specific access permissions and cannot be distributed publicly.

 #### GalaxyDataHandler

 > ⚠️ **DISCLAIMER**: Signal scaling factors have been calibrated through internal validation experiments.
 Use with caution.